esrille/ibus-hiragana/docs_md/en/settings.md

 ### Use LLM for candidate selection {: #llm}

-LLM stands for Large Language Model.
-When enabled, the Hiragana IME calculates the probabilities of each candidate's occurrence in the surrounding text and pre-selects the most probable candidate in the candidate window.
+When enabled, Hiragana IME calculates the probabilities of each candidate's occurrence in the surrounding text and pre-selects the most probable candidate in the candidate window.

-For example, when converting 'のぼる', the pre-selected candidate changes as below depending on the surrounding text:
+For example, when converting 'かいとう', the pre-selected candidate changes as below:

-- ￹山￺やま￻に<span style="background-color:#d1eaff">登る</span>
-- ￹日￺ひ￻が<span style="background-color:#d1eaff">昇る</span>

-**Note**: Since pre-selection is merely based on a probability calculation, the desired candidate may not always be chosen.
-This feature is disabled by default because it requires a relatively large amount of computational power.
-To enable this feature, you also need to install several packages.
+- アンケートにかいとう<span class='key'>変換</span> → アンケートに<span style="background-color:#d1eaff">回答</span>
+- 問題のかいとう<span class='key'>変換</span> → 問題の<span style="background-color:#d1eaff">解答</span>

+### Use CUDA for LLM calculation {: #cuda}

+When enabled, Hiragana IME uses CUDA to calculate the probabilities of each candidate's occurrence with LLM.
+If your PC has an NVIDIA GPU, you can reduce the time it takes for the candidate to appear after pressing the conversion key.

+**Caution**: CUDA needs to be installed separately from Hiragana IME.
+Please refer to "[NVIDIA CUDA Installation Guide for Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/)" for the instructions at the NVIDIA site.

+### Install required packages for using LLM {: #transformers}

+By clicking the **Install…** button, you can install the required packages to use LLM for candidate selection.
-For more details, please see [Installation of Additional Components for Using a Large Language Model](install.html#llm).
+For more details, please see "[Install additional components for using LLM](install.html#llm)".

 ## Editing Personal Dictionaries {: #personal-dictionary}